Have fun – party together – meet new people

 Our campaign “Sichere Wiesn” (A safer Octoberfest) wants all girls and women to be able to enjoy their visit to the Octoberfest and have a good time without any worries.

-However, every year women and girls are subjected to cheesy chat-up lines and cases of rape and sexual harassment still occur.
+However, every year women and girls are subjected to cheesy chat-up lines, cases of rape and sexual harassment still occur.

-What starts off as a happy and relaxed atmosphere can change into an uncomfortable situation.
+What starts as a happy and relaxed atmosphere can change into an uncomfortable situation.

-Whether you know the offender or not, nobody has the right to harm you in any way.
-No matter what, do not feel you cannot ask for help, as the responsibility for an assault always lies with the offender.
+Whether you know the offender or not, noone has the right to harm you in any way.
+No matter what, feel free to ask for help, as the responsibility for an assault always lies with the offender.
 IT’S HOW YOU FEEL THAT MATTERS!

-- There are days when up to 600,000 people visit the Octoberfest.
+1. There are days when up to 600,000 people visit the Octoberfest.
 It is easy to get lost in the crowd.
-Therefore it is advisable to agree on a meeting point beforehand
+Therefore it is advisable to agree on a meeting point before you enter the ground.

-- Handbags and backpacks can get lost or stolen.
+2. Handbags and backpacks can be lost or stolen.
 It is a good idea to carry your money, mobile phone, keys and hotel address on your person.

-- If the tents are overcrowded you may not be able to get back in.
-Therefore it is best to take your personal belongings with you when leaving the tent.
+3. If the tents are overcrowded you may not be able to get back in.
+Take your personal belongings with you when leaving the tent.

-- As Octoberfest beer is particularly strong and is served in one litre beer mugs it is advisable to have a non alcoholic drink and something to eat in between.
+4. As Octoberfest beer is particularly strong and is served in one- liter beer mugs it is advisable to have a non-alcoholic drink and something to eat between beers.

-- Be aware of drink spiking: you can become incapable of action or even unconscious –cases are seen at Octoberfest every year.
+5. Be aware of drink spiking: You can become incapacitated or even unconscious –cases are seen at Octoberfest every year.

-- In the case of emergency: ask others for help.
-Pick out a specific person in the crowd: “you in the red jumper…!”
-If you feel threatened, you can always call the police on 110.
+6. In the case of emergency: ask others for help.
+Pick out a specific person in the crowd: “You in the red Sweatshirt…!”
+If you feel threatened, you can always call the police at 110.

-- Sexual assault can also happen on your way home, so think about a safe way to get back home/to your hotel.
+7. Sexual assault can also happen on your way home, so think about a safe way to get back homeor to your hotel.

 Whatever happens, we are here to help!